redgato7/ContactsList-React/README.md

-# React-Shots
+# ContactsList-React
-miniprojects and ideas in React

-Each folder is an own app
+fetching data and showing some users by react components and props